 In 2014, Graco announced a buckle recall that applied to certain styles of rear facing only infant car seats, convertible car seats, and some combination car seats.
-Caregivers who own any seats with the affected buckle can receive a free replacement directly from Graco.
+Caregivers who owned any seats with the affected buckle could receive a free replacement directly from Graco.
 At this point, all seats impacted by this recall are expired — any combination car seats with a 10 year lifespan in booster mode had a 6 year harness mode lifespan, which has now passed.
 If you’re here because you’re looking for a replacement buckle, please know that the seat you’re trying to update is now expired.

 This buckle recall occurred in two phases, plus a separate recall on some Canadian models.
 The initial announcement was in the winter of 2014.